LaunchPadLab/lp-components/docs.md

 This icon is rendered as an `<i>` tag, with a dynamic class based on the `icon` prop.
 For example, given an `icon` prop of `"twitter"`, the component will render an [Input][38] with child `<i className="twitter-icon"/>`.

-Additionally, the fieldset of this [Input][38] will be given the class `"icon-label"` for styling purposes.
+Additionally, the wrapping div of this [Input][38] will be given the class `"icon-label"` for styling purposes.

 ### Parameters